 The cost of insurance is referred to as the premium and is determined by TAL.
-The cost of your Policy depends on a range of factors, including but not limited to the type of cover, your age and gender, whether or not you smoke, the length of time you have had your Policy and how often you choose to pay your premiums.
-We may also take your occupation, health, income, personal pastimes, lifestyle and other factors into account in determining insurance premium amounts.
+The cost of your Policy depends on a range of factors, including but not limited to the type and amount of cover, your age and sex, whether you smoke, the length of time you have had your Policy and how often you choose to pay your premiums.
+We may also take your occupation, health, income, personal pastimes, lifestyle, the number or type of Plans you hold or have cover under across one or more policies, and other factors into account in determining insurance premium amounts.

 We ask for this information so that the premiums we charge take into account the different levels of risk presented by different customer groups.

-Sometimes discounts may apply to certain Plans; however, these may not apply for the full term of your Policy.
+Sometimes discounts may apply to certain Plans.
+The size of a discount may depend on a range of factors, including those above.
+Discounts may not apply for the full term of your Policy.